GoodGuyGregory/llm-psu-assignment-2/README.md

 The Goal is to build a text classification model that will predict whether a piece of text is *positive*, *negative* or *neutral*

-This Experiment uses the [**Unified Multilingual Sentiment Analysus Benchmark dataset**](https://huggingface.co/datasets/cardiffnlp/tweet_sentiment_multilingual) the models used in this experiment are **only trained on English examples** from the dataset.
+This Experiment uses the [**Unified Multilingual Sentiment Analysus Benchmark](https://huggingface.co/datasets/cardiffnlp/tweet_sentiment_multilingual) dataset. the models used in this experiment are **only trained on English examples** from the dataset for classification.

 **Dataset**